BorgwardtLab/PST/README.md

 # Protein Structure Transformer

 The repository implements the Protein Structure Transformer (PST).
-The PST model extends the protein sequence model [ESM-2][6] to extract representations of protein structures.
+The PST model endows the pretrained protein sequence model [ESM-2][6] with structural knowledge, allowing for extracting representations of protein structures.
 Full details of PST can be found in the [paper][1].

 ## Citation